Christmas tree lighting at Crystal Cove beach

 “The Coastal Tree, located next to The Beachcomber Cafe, will remain lit and decorated throughout the holiday season.
 As the only holiday tree display on the beach of the California coast, it is the perfect place to snap a family holiday photo.”

-The whole event seemed very much spontaneously organized , yet had this pleasant surreal feel – a Christmas tree on the Beach!
-It’s a yet another fun activity to do with kids in Orange County and we definitely recommend it for the next year.
+Our son enjoyed the Christmas tree lighting on the beach!
+It was a fun activity to do with kids in Orange County and we definitely recommend it for the next year.
 The whole small town beach vibe reminded us of Stinson Beach.